 Are you a Black American or underrepresented solo-founder, or is your company or idea too early for these funding options?

 The Founder Institute is an idea-stage accelerator that works with solo-entrepreneurs, and teams, during the earliest stages of building a business.
-Through an intensive 3.5 month program, FI participants build their business through a proven structured process, and receive feedback and assistance from over 30+ successful entrepreneurs and investors in Washington DC.
+Through an intensive 3.5 month program, FI participants build their business through a proven structured process, and receive feedback and assistance from over 30+ successful entrepreneurs and investors in Columbus.
 Upon completing the program, Graduates join a global network of entrepreneurs and receive ongoing help to get funding and build their business.
 FI Graduates have raised over $1.85BN in funding, and are building some of the world's fastest growing companies.